Events and Integration

 1. Pipeline Overview

-- Client or game backend signs an HTTP request and POSTs events to the Ingestion Gateway.
+- Client or game backend sends events (with JWT in Authorization header) to the Ingestion Gateway.

-- Ingestion Gateway validates the request (HMAC + JSON schema), persists it to Phoenix’s event log, and acknowledges once the event is durable.
+- Ingestion Gateway validates the JWT and request body (JSON schema), persists it to Phoenix's event log, and acknowledges once the event is durable.

 - Leaderboard Engine consumes the log, evaluates events against each active leaderboard for the tenant, and updates the live standings store plus longer-term history.